How To Stop Your Cat From Scratching The Door!

 Hang a scratching pad from the door so when your kitty goes to scratch there, your cat just might scratch that.

 The CLAWGUARD Door Frame Scratch Protector is another effective deterrent.
 Just hang it on your door and your cat has no choice but to only scratch that and not your door.
-It’s not a fun scratch for your kitty so your cat will likely stop scratching your
+It’s not a fun scratch for your kitty so your cat will likely stop scratching your door.

 Keep your cat occupied to deter your cat from scratching